 Daughter Christie, studies New Media Arts at the Institute of American Indian Arts in Santa Fe, New Mexico.
-Younger brother Lisan, an award winning sculptor, is a senior in high school and looks forward to a future in the arts.
+Younger brother Lisan, an award winning sculptor, is a freshman at Northeastern State University and looks forward to a future in the arts.

 In 2002 Dana and her family founded Legacy Cultural Learning Community, a non profit with the mission of nurturing creativity within Native youth via the celebration and sharing of tribal languages and culture through the arts.

 Legacy is a 501(c)3 organization and welcomes your support.